 For delegates who wish to gradually ease themselves into MUN, the committees of SOCHUM, ECOSOC, and UNEA are ideal options for you.
 These committees are especially suitable for less experienced delegates as the issues presented are fairly straightforward, yet still leave plenty of room to discuss and negotiate potential solutions.
 If you are simply looking to test the waters of what learning experiences MUN can offer, these committees may suit you well.
 Delegates who are more familiar with MUN may prefer the committees of DISEC, WHA, and UNESCO as they offer more complex, technical, and contentious topics.

-Delegates truly seeking an academic challenge are strongly encouraged to consider our specialised committees: NATO and US Senate.
+Delegates truly seeking an academic challenge are strongly encouraged to consider our specialised committee: US Senate.
 Moving away from traditional UN bodies, the unique dynamics of these committees, coupled with complex, multi-dimensional topics, will almost certainly push you to your limits on what it takes to achieve your country agenda.

-Keeping with traditions, SMUN has brought back the UNSC as our staple double-delegate committee.
-The UNSC has historically seen intense showdowns year after year between outstanding delegates giving it their all to defend their country’s stances, and we are confident that the UNSC will continue being a symbol for the healthy competitive spirit which SMUN embodies.
+Keeping with traditions, SMUN has brought back the UNSC, which has historically seen intense showdowns year after year between outstanding delegates giving it their all to defend their country’s stances, and we are confident that the UNSC will continue being a symbol for the healthy competitive spirit which SMUN embodies.

 In the end, we believe that each delegate can bring to their committees a unique combination of interests, passion, and mindsets regardless of their MUN experience.
 Your committee preferences remain your decision, and we hope to best meet your expectations of what you wish to gain out of SMUN 2020.